VPG15/Emigration-from-Romania-1990-2024-Personal-Project/README.md

 **Other repository content**

--Permanent Emigration from Romania 1990-2024.twbx: The Tableau source file (Packaged Workbook) containing both the data and the visualization.
+-**Permanent Emigration from Romania 1990-2024.twbx**: The Tableau source file (Packaged Workbook) containing both the data and the visualization.

--Dashboard.png: Picture of the dashboard.
+-**Dashboard.png**: Picture of the dashboard.